 Short haul winter beach breaks

-1. Menorca, Canary Islands, Spain
+1. Menorca, Balearic Islands, Spain

-Last year I went to Mahon in Menorca in December.
+One December I went to Mahon in Menorca in December.
 It was great but I really needed to have booked a car before I went to explore.
 Unfortunately I arrived late on Friday night and left on Tuesday morning and so none of the places were open to book.

 – My balcony in Menorca, in December